catalystshift/beginner-guide-PSO2/docs/index.md

 - SG can also be bought for money, but is also handed out by finishing story mode, several 'Titles'(explained later in guide), SG tickets handed out by Sega and also daily logins.
 The **main recommended use for SG provided one is good at saving it is purchasing Material Storage which alleviates a lot of inventory management issues, and most importantly, allows materials to be used in the games equipment modifying or crafting systems from the storage itself, lasts for 30 days, per 300 SG spent**.
 Also worth considering is Extended Storage(500 space) for 240 SG for 90 days, but requires manual management and misses out on the QOL feature.
 One may also purchase additional Collection Folder sheets for SG at 700 pop, worth considering if you play regularly and for a long time, but not really needed.
 - FUN points are earned upon login as well as several ingame activities and are **primarily used for drawing FUN Scratch Tickets, which as a F2P player would be your primary source of Personal Quarter Access and Personal Shop Pass items**, the former lets you access two larger Personal Quarter layouts and **the latter lets you sell items on your Personal Shop**.

-**Important Items and what to do with them**:
+**Important Items and what to do with them** Considering moving this below and putting systems explanations first:
+*Currencies*:
-- EX-Cubes are an important form of currency as well as crafting material used in making important gear.
+- EX-Cubes are an important form of currency **as well as crafting material used in making important gear**.
 As currency it is used in the Exchange Shop found on floor two of the shopping plaza.
 Recommended purchases are Rare Drop Rate 250%s(especially after level 70), level 17 PA/Technique discs, and if you plan to engage with the game's equipment stat tweaking system(called affixing), then Augmentation Aids are especially important.
 - Grinders/Lambda Grinders are items used in enhancing weapons and units(units = armor) and rings.
 Lambda grinders are also used when applying Left Ring skills onto 12 rarity and above units.
 Basic Grinders may be sold for money after keeping aside at least one stack of 999, although I would go with two stacks.
 - Photon Spheres are used on +10, +20 and +30 enhance stages of weapons to unlock their potentials.
 Each weapon has a hidden potential only activated by enhancing them.
 Photon Drops and Crystals can be exchanged to spheres.
 While not recommended in early game, spheres may also be used to buy leveling devices for your Mag.
 - Photon Boosters can be used to buy camos, or more importantly can be exchanged for Ultimate Boosters or EXP Weapon Minis.
 - Synthesizers are of main use to the Summoner class and its recommended to keep them until you finish leveling them to 75 at least.
 They are also used for enhancing weapon element levels to 60, although this is not something that's actually needed anymore and is basically a holdover from when PSO2 was just getting started.

+*Crafting Materials*:
-- Custom Type 'X' and Merit/Demerit items are used when crafted custom or zero versions of Photon Arts and Techniques, giving you an increased chance of a good outcome.
+- Custom Type 'X' and Merit/Demerit items are used when crafting custom or zero versions of Photon Arts and Techniques via Crafter Search or in your Personal Quarters, giving you an increased chance of a good outcome.
 - Materials gotten via the gathering/fishing minigame in expeditions are used for making food dishes in Franca's Cafe.
 The Rocks/Jewels specifically are used for enhancing Skill Rings.
 - Rare Drop Rate 250%s, Triboost X%'s, EXP Earned X%'s, Meseta Earned X%'s are all items used to boost the drop/earn rate of the mentioned aspect of the game.
 Triboost 50's are earned while playing the game normally, but extra care must be taken when using Triboost 100s and especially 150s, as the latter are mostly handed out by Sega or purchased with real money.
 EX Exp/Tri/RDR work the same and are earned via SG and AC scratches.
 - Bonus Keys are earned via Recommended Quests and via the ARKS Mission game feature.
 They are also handed out by Sega during campaigns.
 A general rule of thumb is to run them if they are expiring before PSO2 Day with basic boosters on.
 If one expires, do not trash it.
 We recommend reading the section on Bonus Keys before using them and for learning what to do with expired keys.